borntofrappe/the-nature-of-code/README.md

 [_The Nature of Code_](https://natureofcode.com/book/) introduces many concepts to simulate real-world phenomena with code.
 Here, I follow the book to learn about these concepts.

 The notes which follow are my own.
-The demos are written in [Lua](https://www.lua.org/) and showcased with [Love2D](https://love2d.org/).
+The demos are written in [Lua](https://www.lua.org/) and [Love2D](https://love2d.org/).

 [![github.com/borntofrappe/the-nature-of-code](https://github.com/borntofrappe/the-nature-of-code/blob/master/banner.svg)](https://github.com/borntofrappe/the-nature-of-code)

 ## 01 - Randomness

-Randomness is used to introduce the book, object oriented programming and a few of the possible ways with which it is possible to simulate real life phenomena.
+Randomness is used to introduce the book, object oriented programming and a few of the possible ways with which it is possible to simulate real phenomena.

 ### [Random](hhttps://repl.it/@borntofrappe/Randomness-Random)